OPS-E2E-PPE/edge-developer/microsoft-edge/dev-guide.md

 ---
-title: What's new in EdgeHTML 18
+title: Tailor your PWA for Windows
 description: This guide provides an overview of the developer features and standards included in Microsoft Edge.
 author: mattwojo
 ms.author: mattwoj